danmilneusw/09-Raycaster-Engine/README.md

 </div>
 <br>

+## Summary
+- Get familiar Pygame
+- Create a Raycaster engine
+- Profile using SnakeViz
+- Attempt optimisation

 ## Tutorial
+I recommend you use VS Code for this tutorial and for any time we use Python.
+You can use IDLE if you want, but you will miss out on the builtin terminal, which we'll use later when we profile, and in-editor error checking.
+On the University machines the program might just be called 'Code'.

 ### Step 1 - Pygame Boilerplate
 Start with the standard boilerplate for Pygame.
 Running this will shown a black screen with a height half its width.
 We define the standard Pygame code to create a window and create a main() function that resembles the Update() function of our Unity projects.
 We set the FPS to be locked at 60 (increase if you want).
 There's also code for terminating the script on pressing Esc or actually closing the window by pressing the X button.